Evavic44/Evavic44/README.md

 ##### Progress Checklist
 - [x] Learn HTML
-- [x] Not completely sucking at CSS
+- [x] Not completely suck at CSS
 - [x] Fairly comfortable with CSS
 - [ ] Learn J:a:vascript
 - [ ] Try out React

-*This tasklist will be updated soon....*
+- *This tasklist will be updated soon....*